-Tjia joins the Blazers after spending the last three seasons as the assistant men's tennis coach at TCU.
-Among other accomplishments at his alma mater, the Horned Frogs most recently finished the 2012-13 season with an 18-10 overall record and ITA No. 38 national ranking.
+Tjia joined the Blazers after spending three and a half seasons as the assistant men's tennis coach at his alma mater, TCU.

-Tjia, who was actively involved in all areas of the program, including recruiting, budgeting and travel, individual and team instruction, and marketing, was named the 2012-13 ITA Texas Region Assistant Coach of the Year at TCU.
-He also played an instrumental role in helping the Horned Frogs to one of the top home-court advantages in the nation as TCU placed No. 1 in the ITA Fan Attendance Race after never having been ranked before his arrival.
+Tjia, who was actively involved in all areas of the program at TCU, including recruiting, budgeting and travel, individual and team instruction, and marketing, was named the 2012-13 ITA Texas Region Assistant Coach of the Year for the Texas region.
+He played an instrumental role in helping the Horned Frogs to one of the top home-court advantages in the nation as TCU placed No. 1 in the ITA Fan Attendance Race after never having been ranked before his arrival.

 Tjia is married to the former Jenna Blythe and they reside near downtown Birmingham with their dogs, Kimo and Sabe.